Random Kneser graphs and hypergraphs: Introduction

 An $r$-uniform Kneser hypergraph of any $k$-uniform set system is an induced subgraph of $KG_{n,k}^r$, and thus the results on the chromatic number of induced subgraphs of $KG_{n,k}^r$ belong to the class of results discussed above.
 Instead of restricting to a subset of vertices, in this paper we study, what happens if we restrict to a subset of edges.
 The most natural model to study is the binomial model of a random hypergraph.
 For a hypergraph $\mathcal H$ and a real number $p$, $0<p<1$, define the {\it random hypergraph} $\mathcal H(p)$ as follows: the set of vertices of $\mathcal H(p)$ coincides with that of $\mathcal H$, and the set of edges of $\mathcal H(p)$ is a subset of the set of edges of $\mathcal H$, with each edge from $\mathcal H$ taken independently and with probability $p$.
 The results on random graphs and hypergraphs, roughly speaking, tell us how does a \textit{typical} subgraph of a given (hyper)graph that contains a $p$-fraction of edges behave with respect to a given property.
 Theory of random graphs and hypergraphs is very rich in both results and open problems, and by no means we are going to give an overview of the field in this paper.
 We refer the reader to the books \cite{AS}, \cite{Boll} for some classical results on the subject.

 One class of questions that is particularly relevant for this paper deals with transference results.
 In general, we speak of transference if a certain combinatorial result holds with no changes in the random setting.
 One example of such theorem is due to B. Bollob\'as, B. Narayanan and A. Raigorodskii \cite{BNR}.
 They studied the size of maximal independent sets in $KG_{n,k}(p)$, and showed that for a wide range of parameters the independence number of $KG_{n,k}(p)$ is \textit{exactly} the same as that of $KG_{n,k}$, given by the Erd\H os--Ko--Rado theorem.
-Later on, their result was further strengthened by J. Balogh, B. Bollob\'as, and B. Narayanan \cite{BBN}.
+Later on, their result was further strengthened by J. Balogh, B. Bollob\'as, and B. Narayanan \cite{BBN}, S. Das and T. Tran \cite{DT} and P. Devlin and J. Kahn \cite{DK}.

 In the paper \cite{Kup}, the author studied the behaviour of the chromatic number of $KG_{n,k}(p)$ and $SG_{n,k}(p)$, showing that, compared to $\chi(KG_{n,k})$, it does change at most by a small additive term in a very wide range of parameters.